Kuwait Sets Precedent with Filmed Destruction of Counterfeit Character Stationery

 Why this matters

-• Precedent value: The case demonstrates decisive use of copyright-based border measures, even where local trade mark portfolios are incomplete.
+- Precedent value: The case demonstrates possibility of use of copyright-based border measures, even where local trade mark portfolios are incomplete.

-• Deterrence effect: Sharing of enforcement outcomes across public sector agencies enhances operational awareness and deters imports of low-quality, unlicensed character merchandise.
+- Deterrence effect: Public-sector sharing of outcomes increases operational awareness and discourages imports of low-quality, unlicensed character merchandise.

-• Regional signal: This case aligns Kuwait’s practice with international standards on rights holder verification and border forfeiture across the children’s goods and FMCG sectors.
+- Regional signal: This case aligns Kuwait’s practice with international norms on rights holder verification and border forfeiture across the children’s goods and FMCG sectors.

 Practical takeaways for rights holders